realcundo/nu_plugin_dcm/README.md

 ## Error handling

 `dcm` plugin works in two modes:
-- default, when errors are not skipped: each input is processed and errors are reported back to `nu` and they are not included in the output.
-This makes output potentially shorter than the input.
+- default, when errors are reported as error rows,
-- skip errors using `-s`/`--silent-errors` flag: errors are output as empty values.
-This means that the output has exactly the same number of rows as the input.
-This mode is suitable for merging tables (e.g. table of files and table of parsed dicom objects).
+- in custom columns when `--error` option is used.
+This will report all errors in the specified column.
+Empty column value means no error.

 ## Known Limitations